privacyguides/privacyguides.org/docs/basics/common-threats.md

 \[This list isn't exhaustive].

-If you're concerned about mass surveillance programs, you can use strategues like compartmentalizing your online identities, blending in with other users, or, whenever possible, simply avoiding giving out identifying information.
+If you're concerned about mass surveillance programs, you can use strategies like compartmentalizing your online identities, blending in with other users, or, whenever possible, simply avoiding giving out identifying information.

 <span class="pg-brown">:material-account-cash: Surveillance Capitalism</span>